A Christmas garland made from twigs with video

-4. Finding the centre of the string, tie one twig tightly with one or two knots.
+4. Finding the centre of the string, tie one twig to the string tightly secured with one or two knots.

 6. Continue adding twigs and knotting them tightly until you run out of string.

-7. After accumulating several lengths, tie them together and trim string.
+7. After accumulating several garland lengths, tie them together to achieve the length of garland desired!

-And here it’s teamed up with a string of fresh cranberries and a twiggy branched garland.
+And here the twig garland is teamed up with a string of fresh strung cranberry garland and a twiggy branched garland.
+3 garlands together!
 Very pretty!

 And small pieces of the garland used in this kitchen valance garland.